Hello my name is Whitney Phillips.

 I have a BA in Philosophy (Humboldt State University, 2004), an MFA in Creative Writing (Emerson College, 2007), and in 2012 received my PhD in English with a Digital Culture/Folklore structured emphasis from the University of Oregon.
 I am currently a Communication Lecturer at Humboldt State University, as well as a Digital Ecologies Research Project fellow.

 In addition to trolling behaviors (brief history of the term here and why I dislike the imperative “don’t feed the trolls” here), I’m also interested in so-bad-it’s-good

-anti fandoms, internet memes (political and otherwise), moral panics, various forms of culture jamming, online antagonism, online vigilantism, online comment moderation, and have recently been dabbling in discourses surrounding free speech online.
+anti fandoms, internet memes (political and otherwise), moral panics, various forms of culture jamming, online antagonism, online vigilantism, online comment moderation, the (potential) positive political implications of antagonism (an issue we’ll be discussing in depth in Between Play and Hate) and discourses surrounding free speech online.
 I don’t fit easily into any one discipline, but my work tends to pull from digital, cultural, media, feminist, and critical race theories, and happily straddles the line between the humanities and social sciences.

 For a rundown of my academic publications/presentations, scroll to the bottom of this page.